Expanded Access to Unapproved Drugs or Biologics

 Under FDA regulations (21 CFR 312.300), expanded access allows for the use of unapproved drugs and biologics outside of a clinical trial for patients with serious diseases or conditions when there is no satisfactory alternative therapy to treat the patient’s disease or condition.
-This is sometimes referred to as compassionate use or treatment use.
 While expanded access is not considered a clinical investigation, FDA submission and IRB review are required.

 Immediately life-threatening disease or condition means a stage of disease in which there is reasonable likelihood that death will occur within a matter of months or in which premature death is likely without early treatment.